Child Development Centre

-Parent Forum Jersey is a new, independent group, set up in 2016, being developed with and for parents and carers who have children and young people living with special needs.
+We are affiliate members of the Parent Forum Jersey, which was set up in 2016, developed with and for parents and carers who have children and young people living with special needs.
 It covers all ages from birth to 25.
 The aim is to use parents’ knowledge, expertise and experience to plan and improve services.
 It is supported by several States departments.
-For more information, email firstname.lastname@example.org
+Read more here.

 Santé Occupational Therapy